microblink/docker/api/README.md

-This is the `Dockerfile` and `docker-compose.yml` implementation but Microblink API Java and C++ is private and not available to the public.
+This are only the `Dockerfile` and `docker-compose.yml` implementations.

+Application sources for Microblink API written in Java and OCR engine in C++ are private and not available as open-source.

 # Tutorial

 This is the step by step guide how to host application on EC2 instance on Amazon Web services.